prooph/message-flow-analyzer/docs/message-flow.md

     private $tags = [];

     /**
-     * FontAwesome icon name for the node
+     * FontAwesome or link icon for the node
      *
-     * If not set a circle is used as default shape
+     * If not set a circle icon is used as default
      *
      * @var NodeIcon/null
      */
     private $icon = null;

     /**
-     * If set it overrides the default color used for the node type *
+     * Specify the color for the node, if not set a default is used depending on node type *
      * @var string|null
      */